singhianand23045/grhf-teko/PHASE2.md

 # Phase 2 Spec: Number Selection UI

 ## User Stories

 - As a user, I want to pick exactly 6 numbers from a grid of 27, so I can participate in the lottery round.
 - As a user, I want to confirm my chosen numbers so I know they are locked in for the draw and can’t change them accidentally.
-- As a user, once my numbers are confirmed, I want to see them clearly displayed in a visually appealing ticket, formatted in a way that is readable on any device.
+- As a user, once my numbers are confirmed, I want to see them clearly displayed in a visually appealing set of confirmed numbers, formatted in a way that is readable on any device.
 - As a user, I don’t want to have to scroll or zoom to see all of my numbers, even on a mobile screen.

 ## Functional Requirements